-Click “Create or Modify Import Configuration” button to run Import Wizard and configure import settings.
+< - Click this button to run the Import Wizard and configure import settings.

 Specify Import source: File, HTTP URL to file, FTP URL to file, Google spreadsheets

 Select .csv file for import if you choose “Local file” type for import.

-Then press browse button to select a file.
+Then press the browse button to select a file:

-If your file to import locates on your FTP server - you should choose the third variant and specify your ftp details in the appropriate fields .
-Use 'browse' button in order to find necessary location (path) to the file.
+If your file to import is located on your FTP server, you should choose the third variant and specify your ftp details in the relevant fields .
+Use the browse button in order to find necessary path to the file.

-Also, you can use saved import configuration in drop-down menu.
-Select configuration title and press “Load Settings” to use necessary configuration.
+Also, you can use saved import configuration in the drop-down menu.
+Select configuration title and press [Load Settings] to use the necessary configuration.